High Contrast Mode:

 What is included with the admission price?

-All entertainment shows, the Jousting Tournaments, contests, the Children's Play Kingdom, Juggling School, Reptile Farm, and much more!
+All entertainment shows, contests, Juggling School, Reptile Farm, and much more!
 You may choose to purchase souvenirs, arts and crafts, food, beverages, or games and rides.

 Can we re-enter the Festival later the same day?